ImageMagick/Usage-Markdown/distorts/index.md

 Note that the actual coordinates specified did actually position themselves correctly, but the image distortion has not been reversed.

-In summery a '`BilinearForward`' distortion is NOT its own reverse.
+In summary a '`BilinearForward`' distortion is NOT its own reverse.

 To restore the image you need to use a slightly different but closely related distortion.
 The mathematical reverse of the 'geometric transformation' has been implemented as a '`BilinearReverse`' distortion.